Keerthana-r-venugopal/myportfolio/README.md

 The website is live on this link: https://myportfolio-five-rose.vercel.app/

-My website is built using React JS, Javascript, CSS, and Html, offering a user-friendly experience with captivating visuals and seamless functionality.
+My Portfolio website offers a user-friendly experience with captivating visuals and seamless functionality.

 Dive into my professional journey, where every project represents a milestone.
 From traditional lessons to invaluable mentorship and personal growth, my experiences have shaped me into a versatile and dedicated professional.